enkimute/hdrpng.js/README.md

 HDRPNG
 ======

 HDRPNG adds HDR Image support to your browser.
-It allows you to load industry standard Radiance .HDR files and adds a custom modified HDR PNG format.
-The new format bypasses the problems with premultiplied alpha and png files to enable a full native HDR loader for webGL applications. (read more below the samples).
+It allows you to load industry standard Radiance .HDR files and PNG files containing RGBE information. (which can also be saved using hdrpng.js)

 ## Examples